 This technology is actually closer to the “eSIM card” (embedded SIM card) we previously knew, in which a SIM card with the ability to write data is embedded in the body, eliminating the need for standard modules like the card tray and card slot.
 The eSIM capability, for example, enables many smartwatches on the market to provide independent communication services.

-Despite the fact that eSIM has been utilized in various mobile phones around the world, it’s acceptable that OPPO registered for this patent for mobile phones because no mobile phone products in China have actually implemented and exploited associated capabilities.
+Although eSIM has been utilized in various mobile phones worldwide, it’s acceptable that OPPO registered for this patent for mobile phones because no mobile phone products in China have actually implemented and exploited associated capabilities.